zspoliver16/python-p3-functions/README.md

 already know how to use arguments, but then your vending machine might do two things.
 One, it will make a noise saying that everything worked, beep beep.
 Then it gives you the soda.
 The soda is the return type.
 But those beeps?
 Are you able to do anything with them?
 Nope!
-That's like `#puts`: it just tells you stuff and then goes into the ether!
+That's like `print()`: it just tells you stuff and then goes into the ether!
 Gone forever.

-Every method in Python returns a value by default.
+Every function in Python returns a value by default.
 This returned value will be the value of the last statement:

 ```rb
 def add_and_log(num1, num2)